 Civil actions have been filed against Barclays Bank PLC, the Company and other financial institutions alleging the defendants conspired or colluded to artificially inflate interest rates set for Variable Rate Demand Obligations (VRDOs).
 VRDOs are municipal bonds with interest rates that reset on a periodic basis, most commonly weekly.
 Two actions in state court have been filed by private plaintiffs on behalf of the states of Illinois and California.
 Three putative class action complaints have been consolidated in the SDNY.
-In the consolidated SDNY class action, certain of the plaintiffs' claims were dismissed in November 2020 and June 2022 and the plaintiffs' motion for class certification is pending.
+In the consolidated SDNY class action, certain of the plaintiffs' claims were dismissed in November 2020 and June 2022 and the plaintiffs' motion for class certification was granted in September 2023, which means the case may proceed as a class action.
+The defendants are appealing this decision.
 In the California action, the California appeals court reversed the dismissal of the plaintiffs' claims in April 2023.
-In the Illinois action, the defendants have reached a settlement with the Attorney General for the State of Illinois to resolve the litigation, which is subject to approval by the court.
+In the Illinois action, the defendants reached a settlement with the Attorney General for the State of Illinois to resolve the litigation.
+The court approved the settlement in October 2023 and dismissed the matter.
 The financial impact of the settlement is not material to the Company's operating results, cash flows or financial position.
+This matter is now concluded.